AlchemyCMS/alchemy-guides/guides/configuration.md

 ### link_target_options
 `Array<String>` (Default: `["blank"]`)

 Values for the link target select in the link dialog.
-The value is added as a `data-link-target` attribute.
+Each value is stored with a leading underscore and rendered as the link's `target` attribute, so `blank` becomes `target="_blank"`.

+If you render a link ingredient in your own view, pass the stored value through `Alchemy::Ingredients::LinkTarget#link_target_value` instead of comparing it yourself.
+It also maps the legacy `blank` value, stored before the underscore was added.

 ### link_dialog_tabs